Experiencing burnout? Here's how to beat it

 The syndrome essentially drains the joy out of your life, making problems seem insurmountable while also making it difficult to muster up the energy to care about anyone or anything, let alone take care of yourself.
 It can threaten your job, your relationships, and your health, and it’s an increasingly prevalent issue that only gets worse without the knowledge to fix it.

 We’ve all encountered stress and unhappiness at work, but we’ve been trained to believe that taking a vacation will "recharge" us.
-More and more, however, people’s burnout worsens when they return and find that nothing has changed, despite spending all that money.
+More and more, however, people’s burnout worsens when they return and find that nothing has changed.
 Unfortunately, burnout is deeper than temporarily feeling overwhelmed.

 What makes it even more difficult is that burnout isn’t always easy to spot.
 Plus, it doesn’t go away on its own and, if left untreated, it can lead to serious physical and psychological illnesses like depression, heart disease, and diabetes.